IamTossan/sql-doc-extractor/README.md

 ### how it works:

-This program detects and extracts documentation in a linked list.
+This program detects and extracts documentation one line at a time in a linked list.

-Then the linked list is parsed into nodes.
+Then the linked list is parsed into a binary tree.

-Nodes are put together in a linked list fashion.
+Left children are siblings in the JSON hierarchy.

-Any node can also have children which is also a linked list of nodes.
+Right children are children in the JSON hierarchy.